 From the NES to the Xbox 360 (and soon to be next-gen consoles) and from Chinese checkers to tabletop RPGs, Emmie is a game lover from character build to the post-campaign.
 She favors fantasy RPGs with heaping moral gray areas and table games that make your sides hurt from laughter.

-With the stamps from over 15 countries in her passport, Emmie has an affinity for travel and is ready to renew her passport in 2014 for another trip to Scotland and beyond.
+With the stamps from over 15 countries in her passport, Emmie has an affinity for travel and is ready to add at least another 30 more.
 Want to discuss the comparative merits of Polish versus Ukrainian borscht (or barszcz, as it were)?
 Got a hankering for single malt whisky?
 She’s your girl.

 A perpetual daydreamer, Emmie’s often gallivanting through other worlds while her feet take her through this one.
 She welcomes dreamscape engineers and closet ninjas alike.
 Come chat about what doesn’t exist and should.